 8. Calathea Crocata

-Calathea crocata is also known as another name, “the Eternal Flame Plant” due to its spiky yellow blooms resembling little flames.
+Calathea crocata is also known as “the Eternal Flame” due to its spiky yellow blooms resembling little flames.

 It is native to Brazil and, as a result, grows healthiest in a humid environment.

-This plant produces yellow and orange flowers that develop on the top of the stems, a bit higher than the leaves, and blossoms can last for 3 months.
+The plant produces yellow and orange flowers that develop on the top of the stems, a bit higher than the leaves, with blossoms lasting for three months.

-Calathea crocata can grow anywhere between 1 to 2 feet if taken care of properly.
+Calathea crocata can grow anywhere between 1 to 2 feet if adequately cared for.

 9. Calathea Triostar

-Calathea triostar is popularly known as the Calathea sanguinea plant and is called Triostar because of its three-colored foliage.
+Calathea triostar is named a “Triostar” because of its three-colored foliage.

-Native to the tropical regions of Costa Rica in South America, this plant can grow 2 to 3 feet in height and 1 to 2 feet in width.
+Native to the tropical regions of Costa Rica, the plant can grow 2 to 3 feet in height and 1 to 2 feet in width.

-Calathea triostar can make a great statement piece in your home with its stunning variegated leaves in shades of pink, green and white, and red undersides.
+Calathea triostar can make a great statement piece in your home with its stunning variegated leaves in shades of pink, green and white, with red undersides.

 Each leaf has unique work of art with pink, cream, and shades of green lasciviously splashed along spear-like leaves.